 I am the pastor of a church that meets in two locations in Sarajevo.
-My ministry is focused on preaching, teaching, counseling, building new leaders, and making disciples.
-I am involved in a summer camps ministry for our church denomination and one of the two major youth conferences in my country.
-I am also involved with the FEUER network for student evangelists, which has had a significant university outreach in recent years.
+My ministry focuses on preaching, teaching, counseling, building new leaders, and making disciples.
+In addition, I am involved in a summer camps ministry for our church denomination and one of my country's two major youth conferences.
+Also, I'm serving as the Secretary of the Evangelical Alliance in Bosnia and Herzegovina.

 When did you trust Christ?

 I became a Christian in 1991 after years of searching and questioning the meaning of life.

 What have been the defining moments of your Christian walk?

 The first defining moment was the first time I went to church.
 I experienced God's presence, and that changed the direction of my life forever.
 Being in the army during the war in Bosnia after becoming a believer was a tremendous experience and a true moment of growth for me.
 My baptism and the call to full-time ministry in 1995 were further defining moments.
 In 2001, I received the invitation to take over the church's leadership as a pastor.